Priyanshushaw1/ML_MINI_PROJECT/README.md

 Repository Structure

-ML Mini Project smp.ipynb: The main Jupyter Notebook containing all the code for data processing, clustering, visualization, and analysis. snu_friendship.csv: The input dataset used for the project.
+ML Mini Project smp.ipynb: The main Jupyter Notebook containing all the code for data processing, clustering, visualization, and analysis.
+"Data Collection for
+ML mini project (Responses) - Form Responses 1
+.csv": The input dataset used for the project.

 Quick Start